Djo & Dominic Fike Teased as Openers for Tame Impala’s ‘Deadbeat Tour’ in North America

 Okay… this might actually be elite casting.

-Djo and Dominic Fike are being teased as openers for Tame Impala’s upcoming Deadbeat Tour across North America — and if this ends up being official, the indie-alternative crowd is about to have the year of their lives.
+Djo and Dominic Fike are being teased as openers for Tame Impala’s upcoming Deadbeat Tour across North America, and if this becomes official, the indie-alternative crowd is about to have the year of their lives.

 Let’s start with Djo.

-The artist (also known as Joe Keery) has been steadily building his own musical universe, and last year was huge for him.
-Between the final season of Stranger Things and his song “End of Beginning” going viral all over again, Djo quietly became one of the most replayed alt-pop voices on streaming.
-The track took on a life of its own — nostalgic, dreamy, slightly existential — which honestly fits perfectly in the Tame Impala orbit.
+The artist, also known as Joe Keery, has been steadily building his own musical universe, and last year was huge for him.
+Between the final season of Stranger Things and his song “End of Beginning” going viral again, Djo quietly became one of the most replayed alt-pop voices on streaming.
+The track took on a life of its own, nostalgic, dreamy, and slightly existential, which fits perfectly within the Tame Impala orbit.

-And let’s not forget: Djo literally starred in Tame Impala’s “Loser” music video.
-So this connection?
-It feels intentional.
+And let’s not forget, Djo starred in Tame Impala’s “Loser” music video.
+So this connection feels intentional.
 It feels aligned.
-And, it feels like something Kevin Parker would absolutely co-sign.
+It feels like something Kevin Parker would absolutely co-sign.

 Now add Dominic Fike to the mix.

-Dominic has that genre-blending, slightly chaotic but effortlessly cool energy that works beautifully in a live setting.
-Last year he teamed up with BLACKPINK’s JENNIE on “Love Hangover,” showing once again that he can slide between alt-rock, pop, and R&B without blinking.
+Dominic has that genre-blending, slightly chaotic yet effortlessly cool energy that works beautifully in a live setting.
+Last year, he teamed up with BLACKPINK’s JENNIE on “Love Hangover,” once again proving he can slide between alt-rock, pop, and R&B seamlessly.
 His stage presence alone would make him a perfect tone-setter before Tame Impala takes over.

-If this lineup holds, Deadbeat Tour won’t just be a concert — it’ll be a full sonic experience.
-Psychedelic textures, indie heartbreak anthems, moody lighting, and probably at least one moment where the crowd collectively ascends.
+If this lineup holds, the Deadbeat Tour will not just be a concert.
+It will be a full sonic experience filled with psychedelic textures, indie heartbreak anthems, moody lighting, and at least one moment where the crowd collectively ascends.

 North America, you might want to prepare emotionally.